survivejs/webpack-book/manuscript/building_with_webpack/04_code_splitting.md

 T> [bundle-loader](https://www.npmjs.com/package/bundle-loader) gives similar results, but through a loader interface.

-T> The *Dynamic Loading* appendix covers a few other techniques that come in handy when you have to deal with more dynamic splits.
+T> The *Dynamic Loading* appendix covers other techniques that come in handy when you have to deal with more dynamic splits.

 ## Code Splitting in React